 Yes.
 The Desk's monthly reinvestments in agency MBS will be subject to a $1 million minimum threshold due to technical requirements.

 Will the Desk sell agency MBS if the monthly cap exceeds monthly principal payments from agency debt and agency MBS?

 No. The cap is the maximum amount that SOMA holdings of agency debt and agency MBS will decline each month.
-If the total amount of monthly principal payments from agency debt and agency MBS is below the monthly cap amount, then the reduction in SOMA's agency debt and agency MBS holdings that month would be equal to the amount of principal payments, and no agency MBS reinvestments will occur.
+If the total amount of monthly principal payments from agency debt and agency MBS is below the monthly cap amount, then the reduction in SOMA's agency debt and agency MBS holdings that month would be equal to the amount of principal payments.

 When monthly principal payments from agency debt and agency MBS fall below the cap, will the Desk conduct any agency MBS purchases?